Kevinvegax/Kevinvegax/README.md

 - SCRUM
 - WebDriverIO
 - Selenium
-- JMeter
-- BDD
+- Performmance Testing
-- Unit Testing
+- API Testing
-- Test Case
+- Test Planning
-- Jenkins
-- Postman
+- CI | CD

 <!--
 **kevinvegadeveloper/kevinvegadeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.